eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--cache`

 Store the info about processed files in order to only operate on the changed ones.
-Enabling this option can dramatically improve ESLint's running time by ensuring that only changed files are linted.
+Enabling this option can dramatically improve ESLint's run time performance by ensuring that only changed files are linted.
 The cache is stored in `.eslintcache` by default.

 * **Argument Type**: No argument.